Snownee/Lychee/original_docs/fragment.md

 ## Define

-All fragments should be defined in the `lychee_fragments` folder in a data pack, as a JSON file.
+All fragments should be defined in the `lychee_fragment` folder in a data pack, as a JSON file.

 ```json
 {